The Must Have Guide

 Bringing all of these tips together for one 30-minute GRE verbal section is what you should do and as far as managing your time is concerned, the first five to six minutes you want to focus on clearing off all the TC1, SE’s and for those of you who don’t know, you have complete freedom to navigate within a section from one question to the other.

 It may start with question one but you’re free to skip all the way to question 18 and then come back to question 1 want whenever you like.
 The next 18 to 20 minute chunk is really important because that’s where you’re going to focus on those big RC’s.

 TC3’s are lower priority you’re only going to encounter one or two of them in a section – you can come to those later.
 So these 18 to 20 minutes of you time, use wisely – identify the number of passages you have, play to your strengths.

-If you are more comfortable with short passages work through those first.
+If you are more comfortable with short passages in GRE verbal, work through those first.
 If you are comfortable with scientific passages work through those first – whatever works for you but ace these in these 20 minutes.